Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Construction of the Model

-Our lattice models are constructed on a 6 coordinated lattice or network with triangular faces.
+Our network models are constructed on a 6 coordinated lattice with triangular faces.
 Although the particular details of the lattice are not important, the triangular structure is convenient as it allows for all the important defects such as over and under-coordinated water molecules to be easily included.
 The frustration caused by the triangular structure also destabilises crystal ordering.
 The sites of the lattice correspond to water molecules.
 Bonds on the lattice may be occupied or empty - occupied bonds correspond to H-bonds between the sites they connect, while empty bonds correspond to the \emph{interstitial} molecules within the bonding shell but not actually bonded.
 Besides the presence of hydrogen bonds, liquid water is also characterized by regions of empty space (cavities or voids)\cite{Chandler2005,sosso2016role}.
 Cavities within the liquid in our lattice model are represented by empty sites, the concentration of which can also be controlled via a separate fugacity, as has been done in previous studies with lattice models \cite{sastry1993limits}.\\

 We denote the type of water molecule by the notation $xy$, where $x$ is the number of incoming hydrogen bonds and $y$ is the number of outgoing hydrogen bonds.
-The most common type at room temperature are molecules with 2 incoming and 2 outgoing H-bonds, denoted `22s'.
+The most common type at room temperature are molecules with 2 incoming and 2 outgoing H-bonds, denoted `22s' as observed in ab-initio simulations.
 The other types may be considered as `defects' in the network.
-In our model, we include the following types of molecules: 22, 12, 21, 32, 23, and 11, these being the most common types of defects in room temperature water.
+In our model, we include the following types of molecules: 22, 12, 21, 32, 23, and 11, these being the most common types of defects in room temperature water as observed in ab-initio simulations.
 We also allow for cavities (empty sites) on the lattice with a small weight.
 As in some of the lattice models discussed in the previous section, one also distinguishes between tetrahedral and non-tetrahedral 22 molecules.
-Tetrahedral 22 molecules on our lattice are defined to be the ones where the empty sites lie opposite each other whereas in the non-tetrahedral 22 waters, the empty sites lie on the same side.
+Tetrahedral 22 molecules on our lattice are defined to be the ones where the empty sites lie opposite each other and are denoted `22a', whereas in the non-tetrahedral 22 waters, denoted `22b', the empty sites lie on the same side.
 The six different types of vertices are depicted in Figure~\ref{recur}.
-Each lattice site is assigned a particular weight which is defined in the following manner: \\
+Each vertex is assigned a particular weight which is defined in the following manner: \\